Middleware - React router

 TSX

-In a hydrated Framework Mode app, server middlware is designed in such that it prioritizes SPA behaviour and does not create a new network activity by default.
+In a hydrated Framework Mode app, server middleware is designed in such that it prioritizes SPA behaviour and does not create a new network activity by default.

 Client side middleware